red/web-red/content/en/_index.md

       <iframe src="https://www.youtube.com/embed/SGjVUfiZBLA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
   - template: "media-feature"
     heading: "Abstraction on Every Level"
+    content: |-
-    content: "Red is more like a "language construction set" than simply "a language."
-Whether you’re writing a device driver, a platform-native GUI application, or a shared library, Red's flexibility lets you use a common syntax to code at the right level of abstraction for the task."
+    Red is more like a "language construction set" than simply "a language."
+Whether you’re writing a device driver, a platform-native GUI application, or a shared library, Red's flexibility lets you use a common syntax to code at the right level of abstraction for the task.
     image: "http://via.placeholder.com/500x280"
     image_position: "right"
   - template: "media-feature"